WHAT YOU WILL GAIN:

 Gain strong underpinning knowledge and expertise in Industrial Automation covering a wide range of skills ranging from instrumentation, automation and process control, industrial data communications, process plant layout, project and financial management and chemical engineering with a strong practical focus.
 Industrial Automation is an extremely fast moving area especially compared to the more traditional areas such as electrical and mechanical engineering.
 The field is diverse and dynamic and offers the opportunity for a well paid and enjoyable career.
 The aim of the course is to empower you with practical knowledge that will improve your productivity in the area and make you stand out as a leader in industrial automation amongst your peers.

 A range of global opportunities awaits graduates of the Advanced Diploma of Industrial Automation.
-Pending full accreditation you may become a full member of Engineers Australia and your qualification will be recognised by Engineers Australia and (through the Dublin Accord) by leading professional associations and societies in Australia, Canada, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.
+Pending full accreditation you may become a full member of Engineers Australia and your qualification will be recognized by Engineers Australia and (through the Dublin Accord) by leading professional associations and societies in Australia, Canada, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.
 The Dublin Accord is an agreement for the international recognition of Engineering Technician qualifications.

 This professional recognition greatly improves the global mobility of graduates, and offers you the opportunity of a truly international career.